 The Dominican Republic benefits from a warm Caribbean climate year-round, so any time is a great time to enjoy a stay at one of the many vacation rentals around the country.
 Summer is the warmest and rainiest season, with humidity at its highest from April to October.
 You can expect very warm days, and the chance of short, intense rainstorms.
 Festival de Merengue is the biggest summer festival here, which celebrates the country’s national music.
 December through March are the coolest months, but you can still expect plenty of daytime sunshine for enjoying the beach.
 In mountainous areas, temperatures can be quite cold, so if you’re visiting places like Jarabacoa and Constanza make sure you bring layers.
 In February, Carnival takes over the Dominican Republic, and San Domingo hosts the country’s liveliest celebrations with a street party every Sunday.

-What are the top things to do in Dominican Republic?
+Top things to do in Dominican Republic

 Zona Colonial (Colonial City)

 Zona Colonial, originally founded in 1496, is in Santo Domingo and was the first city built by Spaniards when they arrived.
 Declared a UNESCO World Heritage site for being one of the most beautiful cities in the Caribbean, Zona Colonial comprises three beautiful cobblestoned streets surrounded by a walled perimeter.
 Buildings from the 16th century are still standing and can be explored, including the first fortress of the Americas, the country’s first cathedral, and its first university.
 When you’re done with a self-guided tour here, stroll along Calle El Conde, which is lined with shops and outdoor restaurants.